Eslorex/Toggle-Variable-Visibility-in-Unity-Inspector/README.md

 # ToggleVariableVisibility for ANY script

 - Toggles Variables Visibility in Unity Inspector and works for ANY script.

-You don't need to do anything except;
+- Import the files
-- You need to define a public bool showVariable to toggle visibility of the variables that has the [HideInInspector] attribute.
+- Define a public bool showVariable to toggle visibility of the variables that has the [HideInInspector] attribute.
+Basically just put [HideInInspector] attribute before the variable if you want to toggle its visibility.
+- Done.

 - I didn't conduct any testing to identify potential issues that may arise from this code, so please keep that in mind.